Civil rights movement: Albany Movement, 1961–1962

-The SCLC, which had been criticized by some student activists for its failure to participate more fully in the freedom rides, committed much of its prestige and resources to a desegregation campaign in Albany, Georgia, in November 1961.
+The SCLC, which some student activists had criticized for its failure to participate more fully in the freedom rides, committed much of its prestige and resources to a desegregation campaign in Albany, Georgia, in November 1961.
 King, who had been criticized personally by some SNCC activists for his distance from the dangers that local organizers faced—and given the derisive nickname "De Lawd" as a result—intervened personally to assist the campaign led by both SNCC organizers and local leaders.

-The campaign was a failure because of the canny tactics of Laurie Pritchett, the local police chief, and divisions within the black community.
+The campaign was a failure because of the cunning tactics of Laurie Pritchett, the local police chief, and divisions within the black community.
 The goals may not have been specific enough.
-Pritchett contained the marchers without violent attacks on demonstrators that inflamed national opinion.
+Pritchett contained the marchers without resorting to violent attacks on demonstrators that would inflame national opinion.
 He also arranged for arrested demonstrators to be taken to jails in surrounding communities, allowing plenty of room to remain in his jail.
-Pritchett also foresaw King's presence as a danger and forced his release to avoid King's rallying the black community.
+Pritchett also foresaw King's presence as a danger and forced his release to prevent King from rallying the black community.
 King left in 1962 without having achieved any dramatic victories.
-The local movement, however, continued the struggle, and it obtained significant gains in the next few years.
+The local movement, however, continued the struggle and made significant gains over the next few years.

 Birmingham campaign, 1963

-The Albany movement was shown to be an important education for the SCLC, however, when it undertook the Birmingham campaign in 1963.
-Executive Director Wyatt Tee Walker carefully planned the early strategy and tactics for the campaign.
+The Albany Movement served as an important lesson for the SCLC, which undertook the Birmingham Campaign in 1963.
+Executive Director Wyatt Tee Walker carefully planned the campaign's early strategy and tactics.
 It focused on one goal—the desegregation of Birmingham's downtown merchants, rather than total desegregation, as in Albany.

-The movement's efforts were helped by the brutal response of local authorities, in particular Eugene "Bull" Connor, the Commissioner of Public Safety.
+The movement's efforts were aided by the brutal response of local authorities, particularly Eugene "Bull" Connor, the Commissioner of Public Safety.
 He had long held much political power but had lost a recent election for mayor to a less rabidly segregationist candidate.
 Refusing to accept the new mayor's authority, Connor intended to stay in office.

-The campaign used a variety of nonviolent methods of confrontation, including sit-ins, kneel-ins at local churches, and a march to the county building to mark the beginning of a drive to register voters.
+The campaign used a variety of nonviolent methods of confrontation, including sit-ins, kneel-ins at local churches, and a march to the county building to mark the beginning of a voter-registration drive.
 The city, however, obtained an injunction barring all such protests.
 Convinced that the order was unconstitutional, the campaign defied it and prepared for mass arrests of its supporters.
 King elected to be among those arrested on April 12, 1963.